All Products

 Note

-We recommend that you enable the SQL Explorer and Audit feature as soon as possible to support future SQL analysis and audits.
-This ensures continuous recording of SQL execution details and provides a reliable basis for future analysis.
+Enable SQL Explorer and Audit as early as possible to ensure continuous recording of SQL execution details for future analysis and audits.